-A new round of Flash-related scams is making the rounds as we speak, and as was usually the case these scams are arriving in the form of fake “Flash Update” notices.
+Yet another round of Flash-related scams has started making the rounds again, and has always been the case this new round of scams is arriving in the form of fake “Flash Update” notices.

 These fake update notices are being distributed in many forms, but here are a couple of screenshots that show the two you’re most likely to be targeted with:

 If you see one of these notices (or something similar) pop up on your screen or arrive in an email you can rest assured that it’s a scam.

 Again, Flash Player is now officially dead and Adobe is no longer releasing updates for it.
 That means any update notices for Flash are obviously fraudulent.